 It has finally hit me.
 I can’t believe how good I feel.

-Even though the sun was shining through the café windows, the smile on Jaime’s face was the brightest thing in the place.
-This was the first time I had seen her since she sold her business a few days earlier and she was beaming.
+The sun was shining through the café windows, but the smile on Jaime’s face was the brightest thing in the place.
+This was the first time I had seen her since she sold her business and she was beaming.

 We ate lunch, and Jaime talked about closing on the sale of her business.
 She described the 24 hours of numb disbelief that followed the closing, and then the dawning realization of how good she felt about her future.

 Our lunch together was an incredibly satisfying end to a journey that started two years earlier.
-For Jaime it closed a chapter on a very successful business endeavor, and it helped me name the "one thing”.
+It closed a chapter on a very successful business endeavor for Jaime, and it helped me name the “one thing”.

 - A healthy profit